McCoy de Leon

-Marc Carlos "McCoy" Francis de Jesus de Leon (born February 20, 1995) is a Filipino actor, dancer, and filmmaker.
+Marc Carlos "McCoy" Francis de Jesus de Leon is a Filipino actor, dancer, and filmmaker.
 He is known as a member of #Hashtags, a male-group dance performer on the noontime variety show It's Showtime on ABS-CBN.
 He is known for his portrayal of Myles in Block Z, Pol in Sakaling Maging Tayo, and David Dimaguiba in FPJ's Batang Quiapo.

+In 2025, won the Best Supporting Actor award at the 21st Gawad Tanglaw Awards and was named the TV Supporting Actor of the Year at the 6th VP Choice Awards for his role as David Dimaguiba in FPJ's Batang Quiapo.

+Early life and background

+De Leon attended high school at San Sebastian College – Recoletos.
+He attended college with a Bachelor of Science in Civil Engineering at Mapúa University, but decided to drop out of school to pursue his career in the entertainment industry.

+Acting career

 In 2016, he joined Pinoy Big Brother: Lucky 7 along with his co-hashtag member Nikko Natividad as a 2-in-1 celebrity housemate.
 He joined FPJ's Batang Quiapo as one of the main antagonists turned antihero, David Dimaguiba.

-Early life and education

-De Leon attended high school at San Sebastian College – Recoletos.
-He attended college with a Bachelor of Science in Civil Engineering at Mapúa University, but decided to drop out of school to pursue his career in the entertainment industry.
+In 2026, headlines the upcoming international romance-comedy film The Flying Red Balloon as Teng-teng.
+Directed by Louie Ignacio and co-starring Liezel Lopez, principal photography for the movie is slated for location shoots in Taiwan.